kkrt-labs/kakarot/README.md

 ![](docs/img/architecture.png)

-- ✅ Kakarot is a smart contract, deployed on Starknet (goerli).
-It is written in Cairo.
+- ✅ Kakarot is a set of Cairo programs, deployable on any chain that runs the CairoVM as runtime.

 - ✅ Kakarot can: (a) execute arbitrary EVM bytecode, (b) deploy an EVM smart contract as is, (c) call a Kakarot-deployed EVM smart contract's functions (views and write methods).

-- ✅ Kakarot is an EVM bytecode interpreter.
+- ✅ Kakarot is an EVM implementation.

-- ❌ Kakarot is not a blockchain.
+- ❌ Kakarot is not a blockchain by itself.
+It still needs a chain that runs the CairoVM to be deployed.

 - ❌ Kakarot is not a compiler.
-Check out [Warp](https://github.com/NethermindEth/warp) for a Solidity -> Cairo transpiler

 <!-- TODO: Add updated sequence diagram for different operations on Kakarot when it is up-to-date
 ### Main execution flow